 - Avoid corrosive chemical clog removal products that can damage your pipes.

 - Do not flush anything other than human waste and toilet paper down your toilet.

 - Wait between 10 and 15 minutes between showers to avoid unwanted stress on plumbing by maintaining proper water pressure.

-- Look for evidence of pipe leaks and moisture- such a water stains, mold or musty smells.
+- Look for evidence of pipe leaks and moisture- such as water stains, mold, or musty smells.

-- Make sure water faucets are not leaking out the handles or under the sink.
+- Make sure water faucets are not leaking out of the handles or under the sink.

 - Regularly empty lint traps on washing machines.

-If you have any questions regarding plumbing in your home, call Hope Plumbing (317-641-HOPE) to have one of our professionals out to take a look.
+If you have any questions regarding plumbing in your home, call Hope Plumbing (317) 751-9004 to have one of our professionals out to take a look.